xan105/InputFusion/README.md

 - WinMM:

 > [!NOTE]
 > After considering the games from that era that could be played with a gamepad.
-I somewhat deviated from the "usual" mapping for this implementation.
+I somewhat deviated from the "usual" modern mapping for this implementation.

 The D-Pad and the left joystick both map the X/Y axis, usually used for movement.
 The right joystick maps to Z/R axes and to the POV when pressed + _direction_, usually used to move the camera point of view.
 The right and left trigger are mapped to buttons.
 Buttons order is tweaked to allow triggers in games supporting a limited amount of buttons and start/options to usually end up as the PAUSE button.

+> [!TIP]
+> If for some reasons you'd like the modern Xbox controller layout with WinMM, you can use the env. var. `GAMEPAD_API_WINMM_LAYOUT=XBOX` (See below).

 Input Re-mapping
 ================